-In the Solvency II balance sheet, non-Solvency II entities are recognised as associates and measured at the local regulatory capital in accordance with the local (sectoral) rules.
-Valuation differences of EUR 10 million as at 31 December 2017 represents the difference between the value of the associates under IFRS and the local regulatory capital of these entities.
+In the Solvency II balance sheet, non-Solvency II entities are recognised as associates and measured at the local regulatory capital in accordance with the local (sectoral) rules instead of consolidating all balance sheet items line-by-line.
+Differences in Associates and joint ventures recognised in the IFRS and the Solvency II Balance sheets due to a different scope of consolidation amounted to EUR 2,948 million as at 31 December 2019 (IFRS values).
+Valuation differences of EUR -41 million as at 31 December 2019 represents the difference between the value of the consolidated line items under IFRS and the local regulatory capital of these entities.

-All holdings in related undertakings were either valued using quoted market prices in active markets or by using the adjusted equity method (when a stock listing was not available).
+All holdings in related undertakings were either valued using quoted market prices in active markets or by using the adjusted equity method (when a quoted market price was not available).